The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: Introduction

 Here some remarks are in order.
-We follow the terminology of \cite{Nasu-te} and \cite{Nasu-t}.
-The nine terms ``$p$-L'', ``$p$-R'', ``$q$-R'', ``$q$-L'', ``LR'', ``RL'', ``LL'', ``RR'' and ``$q$-biresolving'', which will be called the \itl{resolving terms}, have meanings only for onto endomorphisms of topological Markov shifts, and the corresponding notions for onto endomorphisms of SFTs (subshifts of finite type) can be given as ``$P$ up to higher-block conjugacy between endomorphisms of subshifts'' or more generally ``essentially $P$'', for each one of the nine resolving terms $P$.
-Here the term ``essentially'' means ``up to topological conjugacy between endomorphisms of subshifts''.
-The term ``weakly $P$'' has a meaning generally for onto endomorphisms of subshifts for each one of the resolving terms $P$.
-In the remainder of this section, we describe an outline of our theory on weak resolving properties for onto endomorphisms $\varphi$ of general subshifts $(X,\sigma)$.
-However, all ``weakly $P$'' appearing in the results stated in it, where $P$ is any one of the resolving terms, can be replaced by ``$P$'' for the important case that $\varphi$ is an onto endomorphism of a topological Markov shift $(X,\sigma)$ with $\varphi$ one-to-one or $\sigma$ topologically transitive.
-Moreover, this paper treats the case in detail and contains results particular to onto endomorphisms of topological Markov shifts and to those of full shifts.
-(The reader who is interested in only the endomorphisms of topological Markov shifts can read only the results on them with direct proofs).
+We follow the terminology of \cite{Nasu-te} and \cite{Nasu-t} on ``resolvingness'' for onto endomorphisms of subshifts and generalize it to not necessarily onto endomorphisms of subshifts further.
+(The definitions of the notions on ``resolvingness'' will be described in Subsection 2.3.)
+Each one of the ten terms ``$p$-L'', ``$p$-R'', ``$q$-R'', ``$q$-L'', ``LR'', ``RL'', ``LL'', ``RR'', ``$p$-biresolving'' and ``$q$-biresolving'', which will be called a \itl{resolving term}, has in itself a meaning only for onto endomorphisms of topological Markov shifts, and a corresponding notion for onto endomorphisms of SFTs (subshifts of finite type) can be given as ``\rt up to higher-block conjugacy between endomorphisms of subshifts'' or more generally ``essentially \st'', for each resolving term \st. Here and throughout the remainder of this paper, the term ``essentially'' means ``up to topological conjugacy between endomorphisms of dynamical systems''.
+The term ``weakly \st'' has a meaning generally for all (not necessarily onto) endomorphisms of subshifts for every resolving term \st. In the remainder of this section, we shall outline our main results on weak resolving properties for onto endomorphisms $\varphi$ of general infinite subshifts $(X,\sigma)$.
+However, all ``weakly \st'' appearing in them, where \rt is any resolving term, can be replaced by ``\st'' for the important special case (including onto cellular automata) that $\varphi$ is an onto endomorphism of a topological Markov shift $(X,\sigma)$ with $\varphi$ invertible or $\sigma$ topologically transitive.
+We treat this case in particular in detail providing direct proofs for many results for the reader who is interested in the theory within the case.
+Some results particular to onto endomorphisms of topological Markov shifts and to those of full shifts are also given in this paper.